 Scrawled across the original, food-stained copy of this recipe are the words “Wonderful Gravy!”
-That’s why I make this chicken.
+That’s why I make this Roasted Rosemary Chicken.
 The gravy is easy, foolproof, and flavorful.

 But that’s not the only reason.
 The smell wafting in the house as it bakes is absolutely heavenly.